andgineer/TRegExpr/docs/demos.rst

 see `description <#text2html.html>`__

-If You don't familiar with regular expression, please, take a look at the `r.e.syntax <regexp_syntax.html>`__ topic.
+If you don't familiar with regular expression, please, take a look at the `r.e.syntax <regexp_syntax.html>`__ topic.

 TRegExpr interface described in `TRegExpr